Sunday, October 6, 2024

 Dude, Where's My Respect?: Kristina felt this way a lot after her abdication, even about merely perceived disrespect.

-Early Personality Signs: There's this famous anecdote about an infant Kristina, in her/his/their own words:
+Early Personality Signs: There's this famous anecdote about an infant Kristina, in her own words:

 I was with the Queen in her carriage, and instead of being frightened like any other child at such a tender age, I laughed and clapped my hands; not yet being able to speak, I expressed my joy as well as I could at that age in my fashion, gesturing that they should fire again.
 This little event increased the King's tenderness for me, because he hoped I was born as intrepid as himself."